nejrariizviic/Skillflow/README.md

 ### 🧪 Testing & Validation
 To ensure a high-quality user experience, multiple rounds of usability testing were conducted:

-- Prototype Testing – Interactive Figma prototype was tested with freelancers and clients to identify usability issues.
+- Prototype Testing
-- A/B Testing – Different interface layouts and features were tested to determine the most effective design choices.
-- User Feedback Sessions – Iterative improvements were made based on real user interactions and feedback.
+- User Feedback Sessions
-- Accessibility Testing – Ensuring WCAG compliance for a more inclusive experience.
+- Accessibility Testing

 These tests helped refine the overall usability, accessibility, and engagement of the platform.